Trump Cancels Nuclear Summit With North Korean Leader

 “The world, and North Korea in particular, has lost a great opportunity for lasting peace and great prosperity and wealth.
 This missed opportunity is a truly sad moment in history,” Trump concluded at the end of the letter.

 The summit had been scheduled for June 12 in Singapore, but its fate had been in jeopardy following tough rhetoric from Pyongyang.
-Kim Kye Gwan, North Korea’s first vice foreign minister, said in a statement that the country was considering cancelling the summit because it felt the U.S. was manipulating them into completely abandoning its nuclear weapon program.
+Kim Kye Gwan, North Korea’s first vice foreign minister, said in a statement that North Korean leaders were considering cancelling the summit because they felt the U.S. was manipulating them into completely abandoning their nuclear weapons program.
 “We are no longer interested in a negotiation that will be all about driving us into a corner and making a one-sided demand for us to give up our nukes,” the statement read, according to the AP.

+Reactions in South Korea were mixed, particularly given that Trump had floated the possibility of unifying the North and South into a single country just two days ago.

+Jae Hye-Rim, 20, was smoking outside a convenience store in Seoul when the news broke late Thursday local time.
+She said that she was happy Trump had cancelled the summit, and doesn’t want unification because of the economic differences between North and South Korea.

+Still, the student said, she and other young Koreans had grown cautiously optimistic that the summit could result in a historic peace.

+Only days ago, Trump and Republican allies in Congress were suggesting that the President should receive the Nobel Peace Prize if the summit resulted in peace on the Korean peninsula.

-The tensions between the two countries had begun to increase after Trump’s new National Security Adviser, John Bolton, compared the situation with North Korea to Libya.
-Libya’s former leader Moammar Gadhafi agreed to abandon the country’s nuclear weapons program in 2003 in exchange for sanctions relief, but was overthrown eight years later during the Arab Spring, which undoubtedly sparked fear in Kim Jong Un.
+The tensions between the two countries had begun to increase in recent days after Trump’s new National Security Adviser, John Bolton, compared the situation with North Korea to Libya.
+Libya’s former leader Moammar Gadhafi agreed to abandon the country’s nuclear weapons program in 2003 in exchange for sanctions relief.
+Gadhafi was overthrown and killed eight years later during the Arab Spring, which undoubtedly sparked fear in Kim Jong Un.

+After Vice President Mike Pence reiterated in an interview on Fox News Monday that North Korea could end up like Libya if there was no deal on nuclear weapons, Choe Sun Hoi, North Korea’s Vice Minister of Foreign Affairs, called Pence a “political dummy” and threatened a “nuclear-to-nuclear showdown.”

 South Korean President Moon Jae-in flew in to Washington earlier this week to try and salvage the meeting.
 But even as South Korean officials were expressing almost complete confidence the summit would happen, Trump was telling reporters there was a chance it wouldn’t.
 “We’re moving along.
 We’ll see what happens,” he said.
 “If it doesn’t happen, maybe it will happen later.”